Spacial/awesome-arts/README.md

 * [My journey into fractals](https://medium.com/@bananaft/my-journey-into-fractals-d25ebc6c4dc2)
 * [Mindstamp](https://mindstamp.io/): Create Engaging Interactive Videos in Seconds
 * [Manolo Gamboa Naon on Behance](https://www.behance.net/manoloide)
+* [￼￼Quantum Garden](http://quantum.garden/) is a citizen science project where everyone can contribute to solve a quantum physics research problem of crucial importance for the outbreak of quantum technologies.

 ## Processing